Utah Admin. Code R590-148-24 - Premium Rate Schedule Increases

 (d) the portion of the policy that provides

-insurance benefits other than long-term care coverage meets the requirements as
+insurance benefits other than long-term care coverage meets the following

 (i) policy